Call the Shots: Music video

-The accompanying music video for "Call the Shots" was directed by Sean de Sparengo/ The video features the girls in purple dresses performing on Malibu Beach at night with flames and white fabric surrounding them.
+The accompanying music video for "Call the Shots" was directed by Sean de Sparengo and filmed in October 2007.
+The video features the girls in purple dresses performing on Malibu Beach at night with flames and white fabric surrounding them.
 The girls are also shown in different locations with individual story lines.
 Cole is seen looking out of a sunny window after an argument with her boyfriend.
 Walsh is sat in front of a mirror, putting on make-up; her boyfriend comes to get her and they hug, though she appears to be sad.
 Coyle is seated on a couch, flipping through photographs featuring her and a man.
 She takes a lighter to the photos and sets them alight.
 Roberts is lying down by a swimming pool, running her fingers through the water.
 A young man walks up to her with a bouquet of flowers and tosses them into the water.
 Harding watches her boyfriend (Adam Karst) in the shower and goes through his phone.
 The video premiered on 17 October 2007.

+The music video showcased the Samsung SGH-F210 Purple, which Girls Aloud promoted in partnership with Phones4U as part of an advertising campaign at the time.